fahminlb33/intel-oneapi-hackathon/readme.md

 After the all the container are running, you can open http://localhost:8000 to visit the app homepage.

+### Postman Collection

+You can access the Postman collection [here](./kodesiana.postman_collection.json).
+Don't forget you need a running server before using this API collection.

 ## License

 Licensed under Apache License 2.0